Neuroscience in space: History of space neuroscience

 Space neuroscience is the scientific study of central nervous system functions during and after human spaceflight.

 To date, only three countries, the United States, Russia, and China, have the capability to launch humans into orbit.
-However, 520 astronauts from more than thirty different countries have flown in space and many of them have participated in space neuroscience research.
+However, 520 astronauts from more than thirty countries have flown in space and many of them have participated in space neuroscience research.
 The launch of the first living animal in orbit on Sputnik on November 3, 1957 marked the beginning of a rich history of unique scientific and technological achievements in space life sciences that have spanned more than fifty years to date.

 The first documented space neuroscience experiments were performed during the third human mission on board the Russian Vostok spacecraft.
 These experiments began after the crew from previous missions complained from nausea and spatial disorientation in weightlessness.
 Space neuroscience experiments typically addressed these operational issues until the Skylab and Salyut space stations were made available for more fundamental research on the effect of gravity on CNS functions.
 Approximately 400 space neuroscience experiments have been performed from Vostok-3 in August 1962 to the Expedition-15 on board the International Space Station in October 2007.